jramkiss/jramkiss.github.io/_posts/drafts/_2021-08-20-OLS-and-friends.md

 $$ = \frac{ \sum_{i = 1}^n (\hat{y}_i - \bar{y})^2}{\sum_{i = 1}^n (y_i - \bar{y})^2} $$

 Another proof of this can be found [here](https://math.stackexchange.com/questions/129909/correlation-coefficient-and-determination-coefficient/1799567).

+## Variance Inflation Factor

+## Questions

+- What happens to existing coefficients when we add a new variable to the regression?
+- What happens to the $R^2$ when we add a new feature to predict $y$?